-The Company adopted a policy for nomination on 8 May 2020, pursuant to which, the Nomination Committee shall assist the Board in making recommendations to the Board on the appointment of directors; and succession planning for directors.
+The Company adopted a policy for nomination on 8 May 2020, pursuant to which, the Nomination Committee shall assist the Board in making recommendations to the Board on the appointment of Directors; and succession planning for Directors.
+No candidate was nominated for directorship in 2024.